awinashnarute10/TaskTamer/README.md

 # TaskTamer

-An ADHD-friendly task tamer that turns one overwhelming goal into a clean, checkbox-only checklist — with tiny dopamine boosts at every 5% you complete and a boastful victory line at 100%.
+An ADHD-friendly task tamer that turns one overwhelming goal into a clean, checkbox-only checklist — with tiny dopamine boosts at every 5% you complete, integrated Pomodoro timer, and a boastful victory line at 100%.

 - One task per chat, broken into actionable steps with checkboxes only (no extra AI text).
+- **🍅 Built-in Pomodoro Timer** with customizable duration and focus mode.
 - Progress bar with motivation pings at each new 5% milestone (5, 10, 15, …, 100).
 - Final 100% message is proudly celebratory.
+- **Chat switching prevention** during active Pomodoro sessions to maintain focus.
 - Duplicate steps are automatically removed and messy labels are cleaned.
 - Local-first by default (chats saved in your browser).
 You bring your own AI endpoint.

 ## Why it helps ADHD brains
 - Reduces overwhelm by showing only the next tiny action.
+- **🍅 Pomodoro integration** helps maintain focus with time-boxed work sessions.
 - Frequent small wins: motivation nudges at each +5% keep momentum.
 - Visual progress makes finishing feel rewarding.
+- **Focus mode enforcement**: prevents chat switching during active Pomodoro sessions.
 - Clear boundaries: one task per chat to prevent context switching.

 ## Quick start